multiplealiases/make-recovery-uki/README.md

 > Consider adding a timeout to your bootloader before testing,
 > as it might default to the new UKI.

-Boot this UKI using your bootloader of choice;
+Boot the recovery system using your bootloader of choice;
 systemd-boot and rEFInd will autodetect UKIs.

 Once you're booted (hopefully!), log in as root (no password).